Rafase282/MyFCCWiki/Basic JavaScript.md

 }
 ```

-We can "call" our function like this: functionName();, and it will run and return it's return value to us.
+We can "call" our function like this: `functionName();`, and it will run and return it's return value to us.

 ## Build JavaScript Objects
 Objects are similar to arrays, except that instead of using indexes to access and modify their data, you access the data in objects through what are called properties.